heptarch/heptarch.github.io/drafts/demon.md

 *1874.* The Post Office pays the London
-Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system: mile-long tubes laid with narrow gauge rail, emptied by iron turbines taller than a house, and shooting post capsules like bullets with inrushing air.
+Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system: mile-long tubes, threaded with narrow gauge rail, emptied by iron turbines taller than a house, and shooting post capsules like bullets with inrushing air.
 Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.